 INTRODUCTION

 Buffalo (Bubalus bubalis) is an imperative livestock species and is well known for its high milk quality, higher fat and high protein contents than cow milk (Raina et al., 2016).
 In India, out of the total milk production, 31.49% and 13.83% is contributed by indigenous buffaloes and non descript buffaloes, respectively to making it a total of 45.32% (BAHS, 2024).
 Out of the total milk produced, 46% is consumed as liquid milk and remaining is transformed into traditional Indian dairy products such as paneer, chhana, khoa, khoa-based sweets, and deserts (Kapoor et al., 2021).
 The term “Paneer” referred to the product obtained from any variant of milk, with or without added milk solids, by precipitation with permitted acidulants and heating (FSSAI, 2023).
 The paneer market in India reached INR 570.8 Billion (Anonymus, 2024).
 Paneer is a great source of fat, vitamins, minerals, and high-quality animal protein.
-It is marble white in colour, with a cohesive and spongy body, a close-knit texture, and a mildly sweet, slightly acidic, and nutty flavour (Kapoor et al., 2021).
-Buffalo milk is more suitable than cow milk for preparation of paneer due to its higher levels of fat, casein, calcium, and phosphorus.
+It is marbled white in colour, with a cohesive and spongy body, a close-knit texture, and a mildly sweet, slightly acidic, and nutty flavour (Kapoor et al., 2021).
+Buffalo milk is more suitable than cows milk for preparation of paneer due to its higher levels of fat, casein, calcium, and phosphorus.
 These components, along with larger fat globules and casein micelles impart a firm and rubbery texture and making it ideal for paneer production (Dongare and Syed, 2018; Ghodeker, 1989).

 Paneer is a perishable dairy product with a very short shelf life and remain only fresh for 2-3 days under refrigeration and less than a day at room temperature due to lipid peroxidation and microbial growth (Kumar et al., 2024).
-For the prevention of lipid peroxidation, synthetic antioxidants like butylated hydroxy anisole (BHA), butylated hydroxytoluene (BHT), and propyl gallate (PG) are used as a preservatives (Quansah and Saalia, 2024).
+For the prevention of lipid peroxidation, synthetic antioxidants like butylated hydroxy anisole (BHA), butylated hydroxytoluene (BHT), and propyl gallate (PG) are used as a preservative (Quansah and Saalia, 2024).
 Synthetic preservatives are linked to several health risks, including mutations, food poisoning, liver damage, cancer, and allergies (Batiha et al., 2021).
 Foods preserved using natural preservatives have gained popularity in recent years as a result of increased consumer awareness and concern about synthetic additive (Del Nobile, 2012).

 Natural food preservation involves using antimicrobial and antioxidant compounds from plants, animals, or microbes to inhibit microbial growth and extend food shelf life (Khadka, 2021).
 Certain flowers and their extracts have been shown to possess strong antibacterial and antioxidant properties (Popescu et al., 2025).
 Hibiscus rosa-sinensis contains phytoconstituents such as flavonoids, polyphenols, and anthocyanins, which have antioxidant properties that help prevent the oxidation of low-density lipoproteins (Garcia and Blesso, 2021).
 Hibiscus rosa-sinensis exhibits antibacterial activity against several pathogens, including Escherichia coli, Staphylococcus aureus, Pseudomonas aeruginosa, and Klebsiella pneumoniae (Tiwari et al., 2017).
 Delonix regia contains flavonoids, carotenoids, anthocyanins, and polyphenols, which help prevent lipid peroxidation and provide potent antioxidant activity by scavenging free radicals (Ramakrishnan et al., 2018).
 It also exhibits antibacterial activity against several pathogenic microorganisms, including Shigella flexneri, Staphylococcus epidermidis, and Escherichia coli (Bhokare et al., 2018).